 Help with debts

-If your debts are getting out of control or you are struggling
+If your debts are getting out of control or you're struggling to

-to make ends meet, it's important to act quickly.
-Help is
+make ends meet, it's important to act quickly.

-available.
-Here are some practical steps to ease the stress and get
+Here are we explain the practical steps you can take to ease the

 Talk to your credit provider